brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 [Introduced in 2018](https://github.blog/2018-10-17-action-demos/) and [enhanced with CI/CD capabilities in 2019](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/), GitHub Actions allow you to write simple (well, *relatively* simple) .YML files that, essentially, are scripts for operations to be performed on the GitHub platform.

-To use this to deploy a Netlify site from a GitHub repo---and don't worry, GitHub haters, I have an alternative for you later on in this tome---you first have to get the necessary authorization and site ID variables, and then add them to your site's GitHub repo.
+To use this to deploy a Netlify site from a GitHub repo --- and don't worry, GitHub haters, I have an alternative for you later on in this tome --- you first have to get the necessary authorization and site ID variables, and then add them to your site's GitHub repo.
 To do so:

 1. Open a new file in a text editor (preferably a secure one, like [Standard Notes](https://standardnotes.org)) so you'll be ready to store one of the variables.
 2. Log into your Netlify account in your browser.